-And so, in 2008, I started Wästberg – and set out on my mission to create well-being through good light.
+And so, in 2008, I started my own lighting company – Wästberg – and set out on my mission to create well-being through good light.

 – Magnus Wästberg, founder and CEO

-In close collaboration with leading architects and designers, Wästberg creates technologically driven, economically viable and environmentally conscious lighting.
+In close collaboration with leading architects and designers, Wästberg creates long-lasting, technologically driven, economically viable and environmentally conscious lighting.
 Lighting that answers to fundamental human needs, both physical and emotional, and adapts to these needs as they evolve and shift.

 Electric light has been around for little more than a century – a blink of an eye in comparison with human evolution.
-Today we find ourselves trying to tame our primitive, all-too-human needs to meet the demands of a modern, high-tech world, where light hasmore or less becomea world of electronics.
-In our overly-lit spaces – created under the mistaken notion that standardised, bright light makes us more productive, we light our spaces uniformly from above, taking special care to eliminate every shadow and nuance.
-And (the more lights we turn on, the more) we end up feeling exposed, small, with no control and nowhere to go.
+Today, we find ourselves trying to tame our primitive needs to meet the demands of a modern, high-tech world, where light hasmore or less becomea world of electronics.
+In our overly-lit spaces – created under the mistaken notion that more light equals greater productivity – we feel exposed, small, with nowhere to go.

 We also believe in lighting that answers to fundamental human needs.
 The need to be able to see, read and write, but also to reflect, envision and imagine.
 The need to be a part of a dynamic social context, but also to be able to withdraw to a personal sphere of familiarity and safety.

 Technology and innovation are at the heart of what we do and are crucial to providing good light.
 However, we understand that what’s technically possible is not always humanly preferable.
-To us, true innovation means making the effort to see things in a different light, finding better solutions to real human problems.
-And putting equal effort into both the measurable and the immeasurable.
+To us, true innovation means making the effort to find the best solutions, putting equal effort into both the measurable and the immeasurable.

 Wästberg is a family-run company, founded in 2008 by Magnus Wästberg in Helsingborg, Sweden, with the aim of using good light to increase well-being.
 Throughout the years, Wästberg has established long-lasting collaborations with leading architects and designers such as Ilse Crawford, David Chipperfield, Claesson Koivisto Rune, and Dirk Winkel.